-The Olde Manse at 1 High St. is a 2 story, gambrel-roofed house with a wood frame and clapboards.
-The 5 bay front is symmetrical, and the house is distinguished by its semicircular portico and dormers, which were modifications during the Colonial Revival era.
+The Olde Manse at 1 High St. is a 2 story, gambrel-roofed house with a wood frame and clapboards, constructed for the Rev. Nathaniel Rogers in 1727 by Ipswich cabinetmaker Capt.
+Abraham Knowlton.
+The semicircular portico and dormers were modifications during the Colonial Revival era.

 The most notable Georgian feature is the central hall with raised paneling and a fine staircase.
 Unusual Colonial Revival details exist in the rest of the house.
 Some of the original paneling was removed about 1900 and installed in the Whipple House.

 In the early 1900’s the building was known as “ye Olde Burnham Inn”.
 It is now the House of Peace which provides a home for young people from war-ravaged countries of Africa and the Far East.
 View MACRIS